icsdataset/hai/README.md

 ## HAI Testbed
 This dataset was developed for research on anomaly detection in industrial control systems (ICSs) such as railways, water-treatment, and power plants.
 In 2017, we initially lanuched three laboratory scale ICS testbeds.
-In 2018, we built a complex process system that combined the three systems with a Hardware-In-the-Lopp (HIL) simulator that emulates thermal power gneration and pumped-storage hydropower generation, thus ensuring that their variables are highly coupled and correlated for the richer dataset.
+In 2018, we built a complex process system that combined the three systems with a Hardware-In-the-Loop (HIL) simulator that emulates thermal power generation and pumped-storage hydropower generation, thus ensuring that their variables are highly coupled and correlated for the richer dataset.
 So we named our testbed "HIL-based Augmented ICS".
 The testbed consists of four different processes: boiler, turbine, water-treatement and HIL simulation:

 #### P1: Boiler Process